awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 2. Click **Metric filters** tab.
 ![Section3 metric_filter](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/metric_filter.png)

-3. You are going to define business metrics to quantify the achievement of business outcome.
+3. You will define business metrics to quantify the achievement of business outcome.
 Click **Create metric filter** to monitor a specific pattern in access log.
 ![Section3 create_metric_filter](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/create_metric_filter.png)

 4. Define pattern to monitor the number of requests of **load.php** page that is a critical for your business.
 Specify **"GET /load.php"** as filter pattern to match it in access log.